 This field creates a text field limited to 150 characters.

 This creates an open text area with an unlimited character count.
 The bottom right corner is draggable for resizing.
 Line breaks print out as tags unless you add '_raw' to the end of the field name in the Parsley call.
+Use carriage returns or HTML to create line breaks.

 This creates a customized toggle field made up of key:value pairs.
 The key will either be 0 (zero) or 1 (one), however the value is customizable.
 Since the key is either 0 or 1, the logic for if-statements or where-statements will take the form of